-Both of these can be great ways to expand your existing sales (rather than having to expand a whole sales market).
+Both of these can be great ways to expand your existing sales (rather than having to move into a whole new sales market).
 If you want to start advertising related products or selling your products online, check out our top eCommerce recommendations.

 Don’t Forget Your Loyal Customers

 Another great way to expand your market is by letting happy customers do it for you.
-Encourage loyal customers by offering discounts to loyal customers or implementing rewards programs, like stamp cards, for multiple purchases.
+Encourage loyal customers by offering discounts or implementing rewards programs, such as stamp cards for multiple purchases.
 Also, consider implementing a referral program.
-This way you can encourage your loyal customers to grow your business for you through word of mouth.
+This way, you can encourage your loyal customers to grow your business for you through word of mouth.

 Managing cash flow isn’t just about getting more cash to come into your business.
 It’s also important to reduce the cash going out of your business as much as possible.
-Here are five tips for reducing your business’s operating expenses, so you have more cash to spare.
+Here are four tips for reducing your business’s operating expenses so that you have more cash to spare.